Nominations for the 2020 Volunteer of the Year Awards are now open!

 The Town of Cambridge Volunteer Awards are held annually to recognise individuals for their voluntary service within the community.

-The awards presentation coincides with National Volunteer Week, which is an annual celebration to acknowledge the generous contribution of our nation’s volunteers.
+The awards presentation will be on Friday May 22, coinciding with National Volunteer Week which is an annual celebration acknowledging the generous contribution of our nation’s volunteers.

 The 2019 Volunteer Award Ceremony was held Friday 24 May 2019.